Algo Drills

 // positive if str is "lexicographically" greater than str2

-// ZERO is both strings are equal
+// ZERO if both strings are equal

-System.out.println(" ".isBlank());//True -> Returns true if the string is empty or contains only white space
+System.out.println(" ".isBlank()); // True -> Returns true if the string is empty or contains only white space

 String[] words = strList.split(",");